-- The consumer's liability for a credit account or other debt with the furnisher; - The terms of a credit account or other debt with the furnisher; - The consumer's performance or other conduct
+- The consumer's liability for a credit account or other debt with the furnisher; - The terms of a credit account or other debt with the furnisher; - The consumer's performance or other conduct concerning an account or other relationship with the furnisher; or

-• Any other information contained in a consumer report for an account or other relationship with the furnisher that bears on the consumer's creditworthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living.39
+• Any other information contained in a consumer report for an account or other relationship with the furnisher that bears on the consumer's creditworthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living.

 The direct dispute rule does not apply if the dispute relates to the consumer's identifying information, the identity of past or present employers, or inquiries or requests for a consumer report.
-It also does not apply to disputes relating to information that is derived from public records, provided to a CRA by another furnisher, or related to fraud alerts or active duty alerts.40 Finally, the rule does not apply if the furnisher has a reasonable belief that the direct dispute is submitted by a credit repair organization, is prepared on behalf of the consumer by a credit repair organization, or is submitted on a form supplied to the consumer by a credit repair organization.41
+It also does not apply to disputes relating to information that is derived from public records, provided to a CRA by another furnisher, or related to fraud alerts or active duty alerts.
+Finally, the rule does not apply if the furnisher has a reasonable belief that the direct dispute is submitted by a credit repair organization, is prepared on behalf of the consumer by a credit repair organization, or is submitted on a form supplied to the consumer by a credit repair organization.